 Each of these stimulants comes with its own risks, withdrawal profile, and support needs.
 TruPaths offers individual education pages on:

-Stimulant misuse can change energy levels, moods and daily rhythms.
-These behaviors may be signs that someone is struggling and need support:
+Stimulant misuse can change energy levels, moods, and daily rhythms.
+These behaviors may be signs that someone is struggling and needs support:

 Frequent bursts of hyperactivity or restlessness without clear cause may suggest stimulant use.